anirudhagar13/2016-MiniProject-RelevantSearchOnDatabase/readme.md

-dRELEVANT SEARCHES ON STRUCTURED DATA
+SEARCH ENGINE FOR STRUCTURED DATA
 ====================================

 Provide fast, relevant results to your queries on structured data.